kamathhrishi/Deep-Learning-Papers/README.md

 # Deep-Learning-Papers [Incomplete List]
 This repository consist of various Deep Learning papers sorted by subareas.
-I will update this repository as I come across more papers.
+Currently this list is incomplete , I will add them overtime.
+I will also update this repository as I come across more papers that are interesting.
+Please feel free to make a pull request and add to the list.

 ## General Deep Learning